 Item #4 of my Dollar Store deals will help my students stay better organized and *protect my books*.
 I send home a book each night with my students for independent reading.
 I also use the logs to keep my parents informed on how things are going.
 As I check them, I just jot a quick note about the day.
 Sometimes, it’s just a smiley face, but my parents appreciate knowing how the children are doing with their AR points/goals and in class.
-If you need a reading log or would like mine, here’s the

 Finally, (drum roll…) item #5 is wood-grained contact paper for my bulletin board (I’ll leave the backing on it), lots of jungle themed cut-outs, and tropical bird mobiles to hang from the ceiling of my room.
 Yep, it’s going to be a jungle in my room this year.
 I already had leopard print beanbag chairs for my reading nook, so why not take the theme to the next level.

 I hope you got a few ideas and can find these things at your local Dollar Tree.
 If not, I’m sure you’ll find other great things instead.
 The key is thinking how you can repurpose or use the great things we can get for just a little.

 Links to posts with other Dollar Store deals:

 - Dollar Store Hacks and How I Use Them

 - 21 Genius Dollar Store Hacks Every Teacher Must See

 - 23 Brilliant Dollar Store Hacks for Back to School